luonganhtu19/english/HELP.md

 use: the object of a verb

 Example: Could you give me that equipment?
-         Could you give tha equipment to me?
+         Could you give the equipment to me?

-*Possessive determines*
+*Possessive determiners*
 <h4> my/your/his/her/our/their. <h4>
 Use: To show who owns or has something.